UWrc/UWrc.github.io/docs/hyak101/basics/syllabus.md

 We have curated a list of [**Additional Resources**](https://hyak.uw.edu/docs/resources) and you will find many are relevant for this tutorial.

 :::info Acknowledgements
-Some sections were modeled after [**The Unix Shell by Software Carpentry**](https://swcarpentry.github.io/shell-novice/index.html), but have been tailored to fit most HYAK users.
+Some sections were modeled after or borrowed from [**The Unix Shell by Software Carpentry**](https://swcarpentry.github.io/shell-novice/index.html), but have been tailored to fit most HYAK users.
 :::